Physicality of evolution and statistical contractivity are equivalent notions of maps: Quantum Fisher Information metrics

 \end{theorem} This represents the first possible derivation of the Fisher information metrics for quantum systems.
 Still, in order to claim that the operators in Eq.~\eqref{cf:eq:65} define all and only the Fisher information metrics we need to resort to their dynamical characterisation, i.e., their contractivity under arbitrary CPTP maps.
 This is provided by the independent result of Petz: \begin{theorem}[Petz~\cite{petzMonotoneMetricsMatrix1996}] All the metrics on quantum states that contract under arbitrary CPTP maps are of the form:

 where $f:\RR^+\rightarrow\RR^+$ is an operator monotone function from the family in Eq.~\eqref{cf:eq:correspondenceFG}. \end{theorem} This result makes the definition of Fisher information metrics in the quantum regime unambiguous.
 Indeed, even if the single metric $\eta_{i,j}\big|_{\boldsymbol{p}}$ is now replaced by a continuous family of possible operators $\J^{-1}_f\big|_\pi $, each one describing the local behaviour of a different contrast function (Thm.~\ref{cf:thm:Ruskai}), it would not be correct to postulate some extra axioms to isolate a unique quantity.
-Indeed, Thm.~\ref{cf:thm:Petz} tells us that narrowing down the family in Eq.~\eqref{cf:eq:65} would also destroy the connection with the dynamical characterisation of the Fisher information metrics.
+Indeed, Thm.~\ref{cf:thm:Petz} tells us that narrowing down the family in Eq.~\eqref{cf:eq:65} would also destroy the connection with the dynamical characterisation of the Fisher information metrics. \ms{Several metrics in this family have important applications in information theory, such as the Bures metric (corresponding to $\J_{\frac{1+x}{2}}\big|_\pi[A]=\frac{1}{2}\{\pi,A\}$) in quantum metrology~\cite{paris2009quantum}, the Kubo-Mori-Bogoliubov metric ($\J_{\frac{x-1}{\ln x}}\big|_\pi[A] = \int_0^1{\rm d}s\, \pi^s A\pi^{(1-s)}$) as the local expansion of the quantum relative entropy, or the Wigner-Yanase metric ($\J_{\frac{(1+\sqrt{x})^2}{4}}\big|_\pi[A]=\frac{1}{4}\{\sqrt{\pi},\{\sqrt{\pi},A\}\}$) in hypothesis testing~\cite{audenaert2007discriminating}.
+For a more exhaustive classification, see~\cite{scandi2023quantum}}. \ms{Despite the exotic form of these superoperators, it should be noticed that for commuting observables the uniqueness of the classical Fisher information is reattained.
+That is, if $[A, \pi] = 0$, then: $ \J_f^{-1}\big|_\pi [A] = \pi^{-1} \,A\;, $ irrespectively of the defining function $f$.}